axibase/atsd/rule-engine/holiday-calendar.md

 ### `is_weekday` Function Throws Exception After ATSD Upgrade

-Holiday calendars are included into new ATSD installations.
+Holiday calendars are included with new ATSD installations.
-You need to download the required [calendars](#default-calendars) and put them into the `/opt/atsd/atsd/conf/calendars` directory.
+Download the required [calendars](#default-calendars) and store them in the `/opt/atsd/atsd/conf/calendars` directory.